xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 }).addTo(mymap);
 ```

-This is clearly a long clause!
+This is definitely a long clause!
 But you do not really need digest all of them in one take.
 But let's just break it down:
 - `L.tileLayer` is the function to define a tile layer for Leaflet, which is indicated by *"L"*.
 Inside this function, there are two parameters:
   - First is the URL of the base layer.
 You do not have to understand this.
+You usually copy it from somewhere else, like a map service or other open source projects.
   - Second is a parameter object structure that contains many other parameters.
 Again, you do not have understand all of them.
     - maxZoom sets the maximum zoom level.
     - attribution sets the attribution information.